Is Colored Slip the Same As Underglaze?

 - Once you’ve gotten the hang of Underglazing, try mixing different colors together.
 Mix primary colors like red, blue, yellow, white, and black together and see how many color variations and tones of these colors and secondary colors you can come up with.

-- Underglazes should be layered if you want the result to pop out once the piece has been fired.
+- Underglazes should be layered if you want the result to pop when the piece is fired.
 The more layers you use, the less translucent your color will be.
 Building up color also adds depth and dimension to a piece.

 - You can use a single underglaze layer to suit a muted piece.
-Muted colors are great if you want the color of clay to be more prominent.
+Muted colors are great if you want the clay color to be more prominent.

 - Using a thin layer of Underglaze with a brush can give a watercolor effect.
 You can also get a drip effect by using slightly thinner Underglaze.